 - 3.Ignition Systems

 First determine how you plan to fuel your fire.
 Quality burners are good at mimicking a natural flame and many burners now have built in safety features such as flame control and auto shut-off.
-Remote, phone, or tablet control make using your fire pit a breeze; yet, if you are a traditionalist, you may still prefer the classic wood burning Fire Pit. *
+With a remote, phone, or tablet control device operating your fire pit couldn't be easier.
+Yet, if you are a traditionalist or taking the economical route, you may still prefer the classic wood burning Fire Pit.

-*IMPORTANT: Always check with your local municipality’s regulations.
+LOCATION: Always check with your local municipality's regulations.
 Sometimes wood burning is not allowed due to fire hazards and pollution.
-If you are debating between natural Gas (NG) or Propane, some municipalities Require Natural Gas if the location of the fire pit is within a certain distance of a NG line, therefore propane also may not be an option.
+If you are debating between natural Gas (NG) or Propane, some locations may Require Natural Gas if the location of the fire pit is within a certain distance of a NG line, therefore propane also may not be an option.
+If you live in an HOA, PUD, Condo, or other community housing, check with their fuel options.

 If you have the option to choose, there are 3 fuel sources we will compare now: